OliPi-Project/olipi-moode/README.md

 **<u>V0.3.0-pre</u>**

-This update require a fresh install.
-You can uninstall all with: `sudo bash ~/olipi-moode/install/uninstall-olipi-moode.sh` And perform a fresh [installation](#-installation) (remember to make a backup of your config.ini if necessary)
+If you're upgrading from a version prior to v0.3.0, a fresh install is required.
+You can uninstall all with: `sudo bash ~/olipi-moode/install/uninstall-olipi-moode.sh` And perform a fresh [installation](#-installation).
+Remember to make a backup of your config.ini if necessary.
+(Remote control settings are not deleted)

 Release Note: